yywangvr/yywangvr-yywangvr.github.io/docs/index.md

 <font size=2>

 - Reduction of cybersickness by designing new navigation interface
-- Customized interaction by involving human factors from verbal or physiological feedback
+- Customized computer-human interaction (CHI) by involving human factors from verbal feedback or physiological signals
 - Multi-sensory VR interaction based on cognitive systems and affective computing
+- Evaluation of user experience during CHI process
 - Multiphysics modeling and simulation based on numerical methods

-Research methodology relies on `theoretical inference/simulation` and `user study` supported by statistics, machine/deep learning, control theory and nummerical modeling, *etc.*.
+Research methodology relies on `theoretical inference/simulation` and `user study` supported by statistics, signal processing, machine/deep learning, control theory and numerical modeling, *etc.*.

 </font>